isabellelourenco/isabellelourenco/README.md

 - 🔭 I’m currently working on [@iatlantico](https://www.linkedin.com/company/instituto-atlantico/)
 - 🌱 I’m currently learning about Performance Tests and how to automate it
 - 💬 Ask me about Software Quality and Automation Tests
-- 📫 How to reach me:[Linkedin](https://www.linkedin.com/in/isabelle-lourenco/)
+- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/isabelle-lourenco/)

 <div align="left">
   <a href="https://github.com/isabellelourenco">